nrjdalal/dummy/README.md

+### Acquiring credentials for Telegram app

-> To get API_ID and API_HASH visit https://my.telegram.org/auth?to=apps
+To get API_ID and API_HASH visit https://my.telegram.org/auth?to=apps

 ### Results by Sharp